 Developing OrganizationsNational Indian Youth Leadership Project

-Age > Adolescent (13-18 years); Race and Ethnicity > American Indian or Alaska native; Age > Child (6-12 years); Vulnerable Populations > Children; Impoverished; Mentally ill; Racial minorities; Rural populations; Substance abusers
+Age > Adolescent (13-18 years); Race and Ethnicity > American indian or alaska native; Age > Child (6-12 years); Vulnerable Populations > Impoverished; Rural populations; Substance abusers

 Problem AddressedNumerous studies have shown that American Indians, especially teenagers, experience disproportionately high rates of substance use and co-occurring mental illness.

 - More substance use: According to the National Survey on Drug Use and Health, American Indians between the ages of 12 and 17 years old report higher rates of illicit drug use and more instances of alcohol use disorders than any other racial/ethnic group in the United States.1

 - Earlier use, with more negative consequences: Various epidemiologic studies have shown that American Indian youth start using substances at a younger age, experience higher rates of problem use, and have more negative social consequences from substance use.2

 - Barriers to providing intervention: Several barriers have prevented programs from being effective in reducing substance use among American Indian youth: there is a scarcity of programs targeting American Indians specifically, and those that do are rarely culturally appropriate.
 Recent research points to positive youth development as a viable alternative to deficit-based programs such as Drug Abuse Resistance Education, or DARE.2

 Description of the Innovative ActivityProject Venture is an outdoor experiential youth development program designed to prevent substance abuse and related problems among American Indian youth, including high-risk youth.
 The program relies on traditional American Indian values to promote the development of a positive self-concept, effective social interaction skills, a community service ethic, an internal locus of control, and good decisionmaking and problem-solving skills.
 Key elements of the program include the following: